Growing Squash In Containers:

 - Squash plants should be fertilized every two weeks.

 - Use organic fertilizers or natural compost to increase the nutrient levels of the soil.

-- After 4 weeks of sowing, plants develop first set of leaves, in that period feed the plants with a control released granule fertilizer over the soil.
+- After 4 weeks of sowing, plants develop the first set of leaves, in that period feed the plants with a control released granule fertilizer over the soil.

-- After adding food to your plants, water the plant as per label direction on the fertilizer pouch.
+- After adding food to your plants, water the plant as per the label direction on the fertilizer pouch.

 - Feed your plants with 9-15-30 liquid fertilizers.